scopen-coop/dolibarr_compose/README.md

         docker-compose up

-This will run 3 container Docker : Dolibarr, MariaDB and PhpMyAdmin.
+This will run 4 container Docker : Dolibarr, MariaDB, PhpMyAdmin and Maildev.

 The URL to go to the Dolibarr is :